 Currently, there are two plants operating under the HYL ZR process scheme: the Ternium-Hylsa Monterrey 3M5 plant produces cold-discharge DRI, and the Ternium-Hylsa Monterrey 4M plant produces hot-discharge DRI, using the HYTEMP System for hot DRI transport to the meltshop, and cold DRI is also produced via an external cooler.

-To the end of December 2006, the accumulated production of high-carbon DRI (94% metallization, carbon range from 3.5 - 4.2%) from both Monterrey HYL Process plants was:
+To the end of December 2007, the accumulated production of high-carbon DRI (94% metallization, carbon range from 3.5 - 4.2%) from both Monterrey HYL Process plants has been exceeding 10 million tonnes.